MdKasimS/Stack-Using-Singly-Linked-List-DotNET-CSharp/README.md

 # Stack-Using-Singly-Linked-List-DotNET-CSharp

 This is a Stack data structure using Singly Linked List.
-Logic behind creation of Nodes and forming SLL is same as it was used in my earlier published repo https://github.com/MdKasimS/Singly-Linked-List-Using-DotNET-CSharp.
+Logic behind creation of Nodes and forming SLL is same as it was used in my earlier published repo [here using C#](https://github.com/MdKasimS/Singly-Linked-List-Using-DotNET-CSharp).
 This is means methods of stack like
 1. Push
 2. Pop